 Gulab Jamun, India

-We tried out the fondue on a later day and loved it, we dipped cauliflower florets, bell peppers and pieces of bread into the warm fondue and absolutely loved it.
-Somehow fondue evoked the flavors and aromas of the mountains and lush green pastures that dot Switzerland and we really felt the magic of Switzerland making its way into our hearts through our stomach.
+We tried the fondue on a later day and loved it.
+We dipped cauliflower florets, bell peppers and pieces of bread into the warm fondue.
+Somehow fondue evoked the flavors and aromas of the mountains and lush green pastures which dot Switzerland.
+We really felt the magic of Switzerland in our hearts and through our stomach.

 Burger & Fries, San Diego, California, USA